idiap/facereclib/docs/installation.rst

 ~~~

 The |project| is a satellite package of Bob_, where most of the image processing, feature extraction, and face recognition algorithms, as well as the evaluation techniques are implemented.
-To run properly, |project| requires Bob_ at least in version 1.1.0.
+To run properly, |project| requires Bob_ at least in version 1.2.0.
 If you have not installed Bob_ or your version is to old, please visit `Bob's GitHub page`_ and download the latest version.
-If you prefer not to install Bob_ in its default location, you have to adapt the ``eggs-directories`` of the **buildout.cfg** configuration file, which sits in the main directory of the |project|.
+If you prefer not to install Bob_ in its default location, you have to adapt the ``prefixes`` of the buildout.cfg_ configuration file, which sits in the main directory of the |project|.

 .. note::
-  Currently, the version 1.1.0 of Bob is not yet released.
+  Currently, the version 1.2.0 of Bob is not yet released.
-  Hence, if you are not at Idiap_ (see **Using |project| at Idiap** below) you have bad luck.
+  Hence, if you are not at Idiap_ (see `Using Bob at Idiap`_ below) you need to clone `Bob's GitHub page`_ and compile Bob yourself.

 .. note::
   Currently, there is no MS Windows version of Bob_.